joacri/cse15l-lab-reports/lab5.md

 ```
 > Output:
 ![Image](L5-P2.2.png)
-> Explanation: This command looks for a string that ends with the pattern we chose, but could start with whatever, but it will highlight the number of characters, as we typed dots.
-In this case its helpful to find and highlight words ending in "ing" which could be activities of things to do in Barcelona.
+> Explanation: This command recursively searches the directory tree, for each specified Path, to find all files created more than 24 minutes ago.
+In this example all files that correspond with the current directory were returned except for the one I had recently created for the purpose of these tests.
+An example of how this command can be useful is when you want to check which files are the oldest in your directory because they may no longer be useful.
+For this you can also use `-ctime` instead of `-cmin` if you want to calculate based on days and not minutes.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)